tanaymeh/leaf-disease-detection/README.md

 $ python train.py
 ```

-This should start a training in a few seconds and you should see a progress bar.
+This should start training in a few seconds and you should see a progress bar.

-If you are having any problems related to anything, please open an Issue and I will be happy to help!
+If you are having problems related to anything, please open an Issue and I will be happy to help!

 ## Training Results and Conclusion